lucasmenezesds/goodnight_app/README.md

 - Sleep logs
 - Follower relationships

-You can find the available endpoints by importing the Postman collection that can be found in `api_doc/`
+You can find the available endpoints by importing the Insomnia collection that can be found in `api_doc/`

 **NOTES**: